kschoonmaker32/startup/notes.md

 | `label`    | Individual input label           | `<label for="range">Range: </label>`           |
 | `output`   | Output of input                  | `<output for="range">0</output>`               |
 | `meter`    | Display value with a known range | `<meter min="0" max="100" value="50"></meter>` |

+Form element
+The main purpose of the form element is to submit the values of the inputs it contains.
+Before JavaScript was introduced the form container element was essential because it was the only way for the browser to send the input data to a web server as part of a request to process the input and generate a new web page displaying the result of the input.
+With JavaScript we have much more control over input data and what is done with it.
+For example, in a single page application the JavaScript will dynamically rebuild the HTML elements to reflect the results of the user interaction.
+With this ability the data may not even be sent to the server.
+This greatly reduces the necessity of the form element, but it is often still used simply as a container.
+Just remember that you are not required to have a form element to use input elements.